sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Migrating Oracle to Azure SQL.md

 8. If we take advantage of new features, will our license costs keep ratcheting up and up?
 Will we have a dependable way of budgeting for this project?

-9. Are there any Oracle features required by WWI for which SQL Server has no equivalent?
+9. Are there any Oracle features required by WWI for which SQL Server or Azure offerings have no equivalent?

 10. Do we need to tell all our vendors that we're changing databases, so their integrations work?

-11. What might prevent us from upgrading our data warehouse to Azure SQL Database or SQL Server 2017 Enterprise?
+11. What might prevent us from upgrading our data warehouse to Azure SQL Database or SQL Server 2019 Enterprise?

 12. When we upgrade the data warehouse, how will we keep all our connected dependencies updated?